conda-incubator/conda-store/docs/index.rst

 Reproducibly Productionizing Environments
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Another issue we saw was the need to quickly productionize workflow and ensure that they may run for many years to come.
+Another issue we saw was the need to quickly productionize workflows and ensure that they may run for many years to come.
 Often times developers will experiment with a given environment and create a notebook to run a given workflow.
 They will want to "submit" this